whisk-ml/whisk/whisk/template/{{ cookiecutter.repo_name }}/README.md

 After cloning this repo and `cd {{cookiecutter.project_name}}`:

+1. If you haven't yet installed `whisk`, run `pip install whisk`
-1. Run `whisk setup`.
+2. Run `whisk setup`.
 The install script creates a `venv`, installs the Python dependencies specified, and initializes DVC.
-2. Activate the venv: `source venv/bin/activate`
+3. Activate the venv: `source venv/bin/activate`
-3. If DVC is used, Download the latest data files: `dvc pull`.
+4. If DVC is used, Download the latest data files: `dvc pull`.

 ## Whisk CLI Commands